Deaf and Hard of Hearing Credential Program

 Program Highlights

-• Designed to accommodate working professionals, classes are offered evenings and weekends at our Woodland Hills campus.
+- Designed to accommodate working professionals, hybrid classes are offered evenings and weekends at our Main Campus.